Tahsin716/SystemDesignInterview/Pastebin/README.md

  - 30 million / (30 days * 24 hours * 3600 seconds) = 11 (pastes per second)

  - 5 * 11 = 55 (paste reads per second)

+### 2. Storage Estimates

+Pastes generated in 1 year (since the expiry of the paste is 1 year):

+ - 30 million * (1 year * 12 months) = 360 million

+Assuming each paste is 10KB in memory.
+So, the total storage used in 1 year:

+ - 360 million * 10KB = 3 TB